 7. Tell him he is seen, heard, and loved

-• Try some romantic gestures that non-verbally communicate that you care and value him
+- Try some romantic gestures that non-verbally communicate that you care and value him

-• Cook his favorite meals as a surprise
+- Cook his favorite meals as a surprise

-• Take him out to dinner
+- Take him out for dinner

-• Get things for him that he values as gifts
+- Get things for him that he values as gifts

 8. Encourage him to go to therapy

-Encouraging your husband to seek professional help will help him understand himself better.
-He will be better equipped to regulate his emotions.
-Lava, a scuba diver from Atlanta, said, “My husband yells at me in public or in private, it doesn’t matter where we are and I always end up crying like a baby.
-I kept asking myself why my husband yells at me when I cry, does he feel no remorse about how it makes me feel?
+Our reader Lava, a scuba diver from Atlanta, said, “My husband yells at me in public and in private.
+It doesn’t matter where we are.
+And I always end up crying like a baby.
+I kept asking myself why my husband yells at me when I cry.
+Does he feel no remorse about how it makes me feel?
 With time, I could see it taking a toll on him too.
-Last year we started therapy and he realized that his habit of yelling was a result of his childhood environment.
-As he understood himself better, he has found better ways to respond to triggers.”
+Last year, we started therapy and he realized that his habit of yelling was a result of his childhood environment.
+Since he started understanding himself better, he has found better ways to respond to triggers.”

 Related Reading: 9 Ways To Fix A Broken Marriage And Save It